Washoe (chimpanzee): Combinations of signs

-Washoe and her mates were able to combine the hundreds of signs that they learned into novel combinations (that they had never been taught, but rather created themselves) with different meanings.
-For instance, when Washoe's mate Moja didn't know the word for "thermos", Moja referred to it as a "METAL CUP DRINK"; however, whether or not Washoe's combinations constitute genuine inventive language is controversial, as Herbert S. Terrace contended by concluding that seeming sign combinations did not stand for a single item, but rather were three individual signs.
+Washoe and her mates were allegedly able to combine the hundreds of signs that they learned into novel combinations (that they had never been taught, but rather created themselves) with different meanings.
+For instance, when Washoe's mate Moja did not know the word for "thermos", Moja referred to it as a "METAL CUP DRINK."
+However, Washoe's combinations were open to interpretation.
+Herbert S. Terrace contended that seeming sign combinations did not stand for a single item but rather represented three individual signs.
 Taking the thermos example, rather than METAL CUP DRINK being a composite meaning thermos, it could be that Washoe was indicating there was an item of metal (METAL), one shaped like a cup (CUP), and that could be drunk out of (DRINK).

 Self-awareness and emotion

 One of Washoe's caretakers was pregnant and missed work for many weeks after she miscarried.
 Roger Fouts recounts the following situation:

 Washoe herself lost two children.
 One baby chimpanzee died of a heart defect shortly after birth; the other baby, Sequoyah, died of a staph infection at two months of age.

 When Washoe was shown an image of herself in the mirror, and asked what she was seeing, she replied: "Me, Washoe."
-Primate expert Jane Goodall, who has studied and lived with chimpanzees for decades, believes that this might indicate some level of self-awareness.
+Primate expert Jane Goodall, who had studied and lived with chimpanzees for decades, believed that this might indicate some level of self-awareness.
 Washoe appeared to experience an identity crisis when she was first introduced to other chimpanzees, seeming shocked to learn that she was not the only chimpanzee.
 She gradually came to enjoy associating with other chimpanzees.

 Washoe enjoyed playing pretend with her dolls, which she would bathe and talk to and would act out imaginary scenarios.
 She also spent time brushing her teeth, painting and taking tea parties.

 When new students came to work with Washoe, she would slow down her rate of signing for novice speakers of sign language, which had a humbling effect on many of them.